 We all hear that investing is complicated.
-In fact, according to a recent survey, 69% of millennials think investing is confusing.(1) Fancy financial words and number-heavy charts completely turn them away from investing for their future.
+In fact, a recent survey found that 65% of U.S. adults think investing is scary or intimidating.1 Fancy financial words and number-heavy charts completely turn them away from investing for their future.

 But the most important aspect of your investing plan—the part where you actually invest consistently month after month—can be so simple you don’t even have to think about it.

 How do you make it simple?
 Automate your investments.
+In fact, if you’re enrolled in a 401(k) plan at work, you’re probably doing it already!
 Let me explain.

 What Is an Automatic Investment Plan?